nobodyisinocent/Amiga-BigBox-Picasso-Flicker-Fixer-graphic-board/README.md

   https://gitlab.com/MHeinrichs/multifix-aga

 No files available actually here.
 The Kicad project is finalized.
-If I launch a production for some PCB and I assemble one for tests, I put here the gerber files.
-Please remember that it's a personnal projet.
+I'll perhaps launch a production for some PCB.
+After assembling, if the board run fine, I put here the gerber files.
+Please remember that it's a personnal projet, it's not for commercial purpose.